New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Health insurance expenses may soon climb even higher for millions of households, including those of Walmart employees.
 Some people have even received advance notice of increases through 2026, adding to concerns that affordable insurance options are becoming more limited.

 If you are one of the approximately 24 million Americans enrolled in an ACA marketplace plan, 1 be aware that significant shifts could occur soon.
-If enhanced ACA premium tax credits expire after 2025, the average family premium could rise 114%, jumping from $888 in 2025 to $1,904 in 2026.
+The enhanced ACA premium tax credits expired at the end of 2025 as Congress did not renew them, resulting in premium increases for many marketplace enrollees.
+Estimates suggest the average family premium may rise approximately 114%, from around $888 (2025) to around $1,904 (2026) for those who previously received enhanced subsidies.
 1

 Rising expenses are also impacting those covered through employer plans, including employees at Walmart.
 Surveys indicate that employer-sponsored health insurance costs are estimated to go up by 6% to 9% in 2026—the biggest increase in more than 15 years.
 2 As companies continue shifting more of these expenses to workers, payroll deductions and out-of-pocket costs are on the rise.
 Health care cost growth is even outpacing wage growth, 3 adding pressure on family budgets.